-If you did a bit of research, you might already know that Jungle Scout Chrome Extension is a powerful tool that provides you with a ton of data to make informed decisions.
+If you did a bit of research, you might already know that Jungle Scout Chrome Extension is a powerful tool that provides a ton of data to make informed decisions.

-But what’s inside?
-Is the Jungle Scout Extension worth it?
+But what’s actually inside it?
+Is the Jungle Scout Chrome Extension worth it?

 So, if you want to know what’s inside the Jungle Scout Chrome Extension, you’ve come to the right place.

-In this post, we’re going to show you seven great things you can do with the Jungle Scout Extension.
+In this post, we’re going to show you seven great things you can do with the Jungle Scout Chrome Extension.

-Furthermore, make sure to try the Jungle Scout Extension risk-free with our 30% Discount:
+Furthermore, make sure to try the Jungle Scout Chrome Extension risk-free with our 30% Discount:

 Jungle Scout updated its Chrome Extension in 2020 and added many useful features.

 It’s now even more user-friendly, and you can do many great things, such as requesting reviews from your customers in bulk or checking out any product’s historical sales data.

 Since Jungle Scout Chrome Extension is a data-driven tool, let’s first take a look at what data it provides:

 A significant advantage of Jungle Scout’s Extension is the direct Amazon connection.
 You can get all the sales-relevant data you need with just one click.

 The tool shows you the average price, sales estimates, competition data, profit forecasts, and lots more (below is a list with all data).